23f3002760/docs-preso/slides.md

 ## Algorithmic Complexity

-To ensure performance maintainability, the average case runtime is calculated as:
+The average case runtime is calculated as:

 $$
 T(n) = O(n \log n)